cisagov/Malcolm/sensor-iso/README.md

 The remainder of the configuration for metricbeat will proceed as described in the [filebeat](#filebeat) steps outlined above.

-### <a name="heatbeat"></a>heatbeat: temperature forwarding

-The sensor employs a custom agent using the beats protocol to forward hardware metrics such as CPU and storage device temperatures, system voltages, and fan speeds (when applicable) to an OpenSearch database by way of Logstash.
-Its configuration is almost identical to that of the [filebeat](#filebeat) outlined above.

 ### <a name="ConfigAutostart"></a>Autostart services

 Once the forwarders have been configured, the final step is to **Configure Autostart Services**.
 Choose this option from the configuration mode menu after the welcome screen of the sensor configuration tool.